Austin Hedges Player Props: Pirates vs. Brewers

-Austin Hedges -- with a slugging percentage of .387 in his past 10 games, including three extra-base hits -- will be in action for the Pittsburgh Pirates against the Milwaukee Brewers, with Wade Miley on the hill, on June 17 at 4:10 PM ET.
+The Pittsburgh Pirates, including Austin Hedges and his .375 slugging percentage in past 10 games, including three extra-base hits but no homers), take on starter Freddy Peralta and the Milwaukee Brewers at American Family Field, Sunday at 2:10 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Brewers.
+He had a hitless showing in his last game (0-for-3) against the Brewers.

 Austin Hedges Game Info & Props vs. the Brewers